Algorithm-Arena/weekly-challenge-22-concert-effects/README.md

-* In second place with $50 is Krayorn!
+* In second place with $50 is @Krayorn!
 The idea of using the music intensity to control the animation is very interesting, reminds me of Winamp! https://github.com/Algorithm-Arena/weekly-challenge-22-concert-effects/issues/1

 https://github.com/user-attachments/assets/9da18b58-aff9-4b2f-8545-8f20ca4c47ca